wentasah/novaboot/README.md

 # PHASES AND OPTIONS

 Novaboot performs its work in several phases.
-Each phase can be influenced by several options, certain phases can be skipped.
+Each phase can be influenced by several command line options, certain phases can be skipped.
 The list of phases (in the execution order) and the corresponding options follow.

 ## Configuration reading phase

 After starting, novaboot reads configuration files.
-Their content is described in ["CONFIGURATION FILE"](#configuration-file).
+Their content is described in section ["CONFIGURATION FILE"](#configuration-file).
 By default, configuration is read from two locations.
 First from the configuration directory and second from `.novaboot` files along the path to the current directory.
 The later read files override settings from the former ones.

 Configuration directory is determined by the content of NOVABOOT\_CONFIG\_DIR environment variable defaulting to